mikkiio/miyomi-tos/README.md

 **For Copyright Takedown Requests:**
 Include in your email:
 1. Identification of copyrighted work
-2. Exact URLs of infringing material
+2. Exact URLs of material in question
 3. Your contact information
 4. Statement of good-faith belief
 5. Your signature